naveens-github/Microervices/Microservices-notes.md

 ## Zipkin server:
 * For distributed logging we will use Zipkin server.
 * If there are multiple microservices, we should be able to identify which microservice is failing and where our request is traversing.
 So for that we will use Zipkin and Sluth libraries.
-* We will create a Zipkin server, and then we will implement the Zipkin client and sluth libraries in all our microservices to implemet the distributed login.
+* We will create a Zipkin server, and then we will implement the Zipkin client and sluth libraries in all our microservices to implemet the distributed logging.
 * With this Sluth library we will be able to identify which of the services been called, what is trace id, what is the span id.
 * For each service the trace id is unique.